Static Routing Configuration Guide with Examples

 Verifying static routing

-By listing the routing table entries on Router0.
-Since a router uses the routing table to forward data packets, you can check the routing table to figure out the route the router uses to forward data packets for each destination.
+List the routing table entries on Router0.
+Since the router uses the routing table to forward data packets, examining these entries reveals the route selected for each destination.

-We also configured a separate static host route for the host 30.0.0.100/8.
-The router must use this route to forward data packets to the host 30.0.0.100/8.
-To verify this, you can do the same testing for the host 30.0.0.100/8.
+You also configured a separate static route for the 30.0.0.100/8 subnet.
+The router will use this route to forward data packets to the host 30.0.0.100/8.
+To verify this, perform the same tests on the host 30.0.0.100/8.

-We also configured a backup route for network 30.0.0.0/8.
-The router must put the backup route to the routing table and use it to forward data packets to network 30.0.0.0/8 when the main route fails.
-To verify this, we have to simulate the failure of the main route.
+You also configured a local interface as the backup route to forward data packets for network 30.0.0.0/8.
+The router will add the backup route to the routing table and use it to forward data packets to network 30.0.0.0/8 if the primary route fails.
+To verify this behavior, simulate the failure of the main route.

-Packet Tracer Lab with Static Routing Configuration
+Packet Tracer Lab with Static Route Configuration

 Deleting a static route